-The appraisers have a key role in enhanced appraisal and therefore the Revalidation process.
-Appraisers who perform well will contribute to the development of their professional colleagues, and consequently to the quality of the service as a whole.
+The appraisers have a key role in appraisal and therefore the Revalidation process.
+Effective appraisers contribute to supporting the development of their professional colleagues, and consequently to the quality of the service as a whole.

 Primary Care GP Appraisers are employed by the Health Boards they appraise in.